 The STA or Start condition is a series of values, like an achievement, that must be true in order to start looking for a leaderboard submission.
 Once the STA is true, the game will activate the other three, and will keep processing them constantly.

-If a Cancel (CAN) condition is true, then it will cancel all progress towards the leaderboard submission.
-If however the Submit (SUB) condition is true, then the leaderboard entry will be submitted.
+If a Cancel (CAN) condition is true, then it will cancel the leaderboard and no score will be submitted.

 The memory addresses for STA/CAN/SUB/VAL have the following format: